opulo-inc/docs/content/en/semi-assembly/wiring/index.md

   {{< container-image path="images/plug-zm.JPG" alt="" >}}
   {{< container-image path="images/plug-lm.JPG" alt="" >}}

 31. Take the two tubes left and stick them back under the motherboard, out the right side, and plug them into the pneumatic fitting that matches the label on the tubing.
+(Older machines have `LH` on top and `RH` on the bottom, but newer machines have `RH` on top and `LH` on the bottom for easier cable management.)
   {{< container-image path="images/guide-tubing-1.JPG" alt="" >}}
   {{< container-image path="images/guide-tubing-2.JPG" alt="" >}}
   {{< container-image path="images/plug-tubing.JPG" alt="" >}}